Maine Practice Materials with helpful tips

 Compiled by the staff of Cleaves Law Library

-Note: this guide does not include every Maine or Federal legal resource but provides some of the most useful titles and internet links.
+Note: this guide does not include every Maine or Federal legal resource but provides some of the most useful hardcopy titles, internet links and research tips.

 Case Law -- State